jsoma/tabletop/README.md

 `parseNumbers` can be true or false (default false).
 If true, Tabletop will automatically parse any numbers for you so they don't run around as strings.

+#### error

+`error` is the callback for when something goes wrong.
+I'm uncertain how well it works in the browser in all situations, but in our Modern World I'm pretty sure it can be relied on.

 #### orderby

 `orderby` asks Google to sort the results by a column.
 You'll need to strip spaces and lowercase your column names, i.e. `{order: 'firstname'}` for a column called **First Name**.
 You'll want to use this when you only have a single sheet, though, otherwise it will try to sort by the same column on every single sheet.